 Signature beer = Seabright Amber Ale, 5.0%

 Related: How to Spend Winter in Santa Cruz

 A new brewery that has popped up in the recent brew scene in Santa Cruz, Uncommon Brewers is all about wacky and out there styles that taste good, such as their Bacon Brown Ale.
 You can tell that the owner and brewmaster, Alec, is passionate about the product he’s creating.

 The brewery is still a small set-up with visits to the tasting room by appointment only.
 They’re known for their green practices in only making organic beer and exclusively using recyclable one-way keg technology.

 Signature beer = Bacon Brown Ale, 6.8%

 Where to find: 303 Potrero St. Ste.
 40-H.

-Related: Video: How to Spend a Day (or Two) in Santa Cruz
+Related: 101 Things to Do in Santa Cruz

 Discretion Brewing – Santa Cruz